 We do not collect nonpublic personal information from visitors to the Citizens First Bank website.
 All visitors shall remain anonymous.
-Visitors may elect to provide us with nonpublic personal information via our feedback form.
+Visitors may elect to provide us with nonpublic personal information via our Secure Information Request Form.
 This information is used internally, as appropriate to handle the sender’s request and manage the Citizens First Bank website.
 It is not disseminated or sold to other organizations.
 Visitors should, however, keep in mind that email is not secure and others may have access to their transmissions.
 Visitors should call us when requests or statements need to use sensitive or nonpublic personal information.

 Standard software is used to collect non-identifying information about our visitors, such as: